ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 {: #show-cert-options}

 `DNS_DOMAIN_ID`
-:   The ID of DNS domain.
+:   The ID of the DNS domain.
 Required.

 `--cert-id`
-:   ID of dedicated or custom certificate.
+:   ID of the dedicated or custom certificate.

 `--universal`
 :   Show universal certificate details.